Art Framing 101

 4- For paintings that are in-between, you can go the traditional route or contemporary

-5- For large art works take look a wide molding from
+5- For large art works take look at a wide moulding.
+Over 1000 sample moulding on site.

 6- The color of the frame should not compete with the colors in the art work but compliment them